Window into virus surge: Death, recovery at Houston hospital | WTOP

 “We didn’t take precautions like we should have,” the daughter said.
 “We just got totally caught up in the moment.”

 Now, the 66-year-old Latina woman’s death is a grim warning for Texas, which has seen a surge in the number of people testing positive for the coronavirus since it began aggressively loosening restrictions in May.
 Hospitalizations due to COVID-19 in the state have more than doubled in the last two weeks, and Texas is reporting, on average, more than four times as many cases each day as it was a month ago.
-It surpassed 10,000 new confirmed cases in a single day Tuesday.
+It surpassed 10,000 new confirmed cases in a single day Tuesday and recorded 98 deaths on Wednesday, a new daily high.

 Nearly 80% of the state’s hospital beds are in use, and intensive care units are filling up in some of the nation’s biggest cities, including San Antonio and Houston, where leaders are warning their health facilities could become overwhelmed in the coming days.
 In all, Texas has recorded more than 2,670 deaths and more than 200,000 confirmed cases of the virus.